YifanJiangPolyU/YifanJiangPolyU.github.io/_pages/about_me.md

 <hr>

 I am a passionate mechanical engineer with an interest in robotics, automation, and control.
-I have rich experience in designing and implementing automation systems, in motor and motion control, in mechanical design, as well as in programming.
+I have rich experience in designing and implementing automation systems, in motor and motion control, in programming, as well as in mechanical design.

 I received my bachelor degree in Mechanical Engineering at the Hong Kong Polytechnic University, and am pursuing my MSc in Robotics Systems and Control, at ETH Zurich.
-ETH brings me close to the world's most innovative and pioneering researchers in robotics and control, a great opportunity for me to learn and to train myself.
-I am really looking forward to the challenges!

 More details about me?
 Please see my CV below.
 Click on the <a class="btn btn--info">blue buttons</a> to jump to the section that interests you.

 <a href="#tag_edu" class="btn btn--info">Education</a>
 <a href="#tag_exp" class="btn btn--info">Experience</a>